indrabayusu/javascript-calculator-app/README.md

 # javascript-calculator-app
-Calculator application with an attractive appearance using Tailwind CSS and Javascript
+Calculator application with an attractive appearance using CSS and Javascript